contactandyc/another-c-library/2_timing.md

 ## How to time code

 The example is going to reverse strings several times while timing the process.
 The program should not modify the arguments that are passed into your program.
 If you wish to modify an argument, you should first allocate memory for your program to use and then copy the argument into the newly allocated memory.
 The `malloc` function will allocate the number of bytes requested for use.
 You can read about it by typing `man malloc` from the command line.
 Programs that require extra memory to work with must request that memory from the operating system.  `malloc` is one of the core ways to complete this.
 Memory requested should later be freed using the `free` call.
-The `malloc` function can return `NULL` meaning that the memory was not available.
+The `malloc` function can return `NULL`, meaning that the memory was not available.
 Trying to writing to a pointer that is pointing at NULL will cause your program to crash.
 You can check for the error or just allow the program not so gracefully to crash.
 In my examples, I am going to allow the program to crash if `NULL` is returned.
 The only other reasonable option would be to have the program fail early, which effectively is the same thing.
 In the example below, there are a few functions called.
-The early writers of C decided to shorten the names of the funtions.
+The early writers of C decided to shorten the names of the functions.
 ```
 malloc - memory allocate
 strlen - string length